Matthew Gwilliam

 undergrad I worked part-time at Qualtrics, and after graduation I

-While at BYU, I was fortunate to work with Ryan Farrell, who have
+While at BYU, I was fortunate to work with Ryan Farrell, who

 helped me grow as a researcher and a person and ultimately decide to pursue my